-Photoshop ships with technology preview features that you can enable and try out.
-These features are not yet production-ready, so exercise discretion while using them.
-Do the following:
+Photoshop ships with technology preview features that you can try out.
+These features may not be completely production-ready yet, so exercise discretion while using them.